 The school obtains written confirmation from supply agencies or third party organisations that agency staff or other individuals who may work in the school have been appropriately checked.

-Trainee teachers will be checked either by the school or by the training provider, from whom written confirmation will be obtained.
+Trainee teachers will be checked either by the school or by the training provider, from

 The school maintains a single central record of recruitment checks undertaken.

 Regulated Activity